 MixerSeater is an automatic seating planner for speed networking events.

-Upload or enter the list of your attendees and get your seating arrangement on-line within a couple of minutes.
+Upload or enter the list of your attendees attendees (we can also generate a simple registration form for your event).
+Get your seating arrangement on-line within a couple of minutes.

 Group-based Speed Networking